canyavall/Portfolio/ThinkCode/README.md

   * duplicateEncode: Return char depending on if a char from an string is repeated or not.

 * Java
+  * findMissingLetter: Finds a missing char in one string

 * PHP
   * ReverseRotate:The input is a string str of digits.
 Cut the string into chunks of size "x".
 If a chunk represents an integer such as the sum of the cubes of its digits is divisible by 2, reverse that chunk; otherwise rotate it to the left by one position.
 Put together these modified chunks and return the result as a string.